rwb/c621/README.md

 * 2.1: Estimate a linear regression where *ip* is the independent variable and *hr* is the outcome variable.
 * 2.2: Create a 3-panel plot window with a scatterplot and regression line for the relationship between *ip* and *hr*; a scatterplot of the residuals against the independent variable; and a plot of the square root of the absolute values of the standardized residuals against the independent variable.
 * 2.3: Create a scatterplot of the leverage statistics against the standardized residuals.
 Draw horizontal and vertical lines at the appropriate cutoff points.
 Identify states that have high leverage or high standardized residuals (outliers).
-* 2.4: Indicate if any states qualify as both high leverage and as outliers; if there are, explain what you would do next.
+* 2.4: Indicate which, if any, states qualify as both high leverage and as outliers; if there are, explain what you would do next.
 * 2.5: Using the same dataset, estimate linear and quadratic regression models for the relationship between *ip* and *hr*.
 * 2.6: Create a scatterplot of the *ip* and *hr* datapoints.
 Add the regression line for the linear model and the appropriate nonlinear function for the quadratic model to the plotspace.
 * 2.7: Calculate Δ = E(y|x=3)-E(y|x=2) for the linear model along with a 82% confidence interval for that estimate.
 Comment on whether the confidence interval includes zero.